 There’s a great art house film called Kumiko, the Treasure Hunter.
-It is about a Japanese woman who obsessively watches an flaky video of an American thriller.
+It is about a Japanese woman who obsessively watches a flaky video of an American thriller.
 Eventually she snaps and travels to the USA to dig up the money she saw being buried on screen.

 Should I, like Kumiko, steal some money, leave my pet on a subway train and head off in search of buried treasure?
 Probably not.
 Unlike the film Kumiko watches the one that fascinates me is a documentary.
-These guys really exist and the do the practice of Kaihōgyō – circling the mountain.
+These guys really exist and they do the practice of Kaihōgyō – circling the mountain.
 You can read about it on Wikipedia.
 The ascetic practices started about millennium ago but settled down into walking various routes around Mount Hiei five hundred years back.

 For the past decade I’ve got up each morning and walked or cycled 2.5 miles across the centre of Edinburgh to my office at the botanic gardens returning by a slightly different route in the evening.
 Allowing for work trips and illness that is about 200 trips and very roughly 1,000 miles per year.
 At the same time I have been working to deepen my Buddhist practice.
 In 2013 I made the commitment to do 20 minutes formal mindful walking in the botanic garden every lunchtime I was there.
 I’ll have done about 900 by now.
 Walking has become my main spiritual practice.